audy/galaxy-illumina-16S/readme.md

 ## License

 The MIT License (MIT)
-Copyright (c) 2015 Austin Davis-Richardson
+Copyright (c) 2015 Austin Davis-Richardson, Eric W. Triplett

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal